bitsofchris/deep-learning/README.md

 This will likely evolve as I work and understand what's possible.

 I strongly believe that how you represent the problem in the data is the most important piece in making a useful model.
 I'm biased because I was a trader first, then data engineer who is only now trying to catch up on the modeling side, but I still belive the data is most important.

+# Side Project Ideas
+To attempt in between learning milestones.

+- Data Pruning - start with MNIST, can we train am effective model on half the data?
+- Shona LLM - fine tuning LLMs on low resource languages like my wife's home language Shona
+- Candlestick LLM - can we tokenize candlesticks and give a LLM the language of price charts to find historical patterns.
+AI is better for distillation than generation IMO.
+- Temperate Forecasting - time series model to predict temperature.
+Apple Weather's temperature forecasts are awful on Long Island, can I do better?
+- AI Clone / Second Brain LLM - I have a huge second brain, can I fine tune + RAG on it to create an AI clone of myself?

 # What is this Repo?